 I don’t know why, given the overwhelming evidence of the last couple months, I thought there would be more of a fight.
 Or at least, the question as to why, considering the context of our conversations over the last few weeks.
 In my own mind I resigned myself that this was It; that doing what I’d done was what I needed to do.

 You’re not bothering me.
 But I can’t keep talking to you and pretending nothing happened.

 I didn’t expect you to anyway.
 I’m surprised you talked to me this long.

 I wanted to say, “Yeah, me too.”
-But it seemed cruel and unneccessarily mean.
-I decided that maybe, for once, I wouldn’t be cavalier or pretend to be ok.
+But it seemed cruel and unnecessarily mean.
+I decided that maybe, for once, I wouldn’t be cavalier or pretend to be okay.

 I don’t really know how to talk to you anymore.
 And I don’t think you really have enough room for me in your life or are really interested in making any.
 And I won’t have my feelings hurt again.